 - Eliminate smoking "triggers"

-The quit plan should help with:
+The quit plan should include:

 - Substitutes for smoking

-- Situations when you normally smoke
+- Dealing with situations when you normally smoke

 - Dealing with cravings